Proposal Software: A Comparison of the Top 10

-Proposable has suffered from a lack of development over the last 4 or 5 years and their design has highlighted it like holding a stadium floodlight over an insect.
+Proposable has suffered from a lack of development over the last few years and its design has highlighted it like holding a stadium floodlight over an insect.
 The design wouldn’t look out of place in 2002.
 Good design isn’t something that comes naturally it seems but there are a few positives.

 Definitely on the high side.
-Their plans start at $39/user/mo and go up rapidly from there.
-What you get for your money appears decent, even on their lowest plan but the presentation of the software lets it down.
+Their plans start at $19/user/month and go up rapidly from there.
+What you get for your money appears decent even on their lowest plan, but the presentation of the software lets it down.

-It seems resellers.
 It would seem that their distribution model is to sell to resellers who then get in front of clients and get them over the line.
-It is unique and doesn’t appear to be a model used elsewhere.
-It’s hard to say how that transpires when interacting with the company and using their product.
+This approach is unique and doesn’t appear to be a model used elsewhere.
+It’s hard to say how that transpires when interacting with the company and using its product.

-Non existent.
-The product is built on the idea that proposals are sheets of paper so when designing for a fixed size bigger than the screen of a phone, you’re going to have issues.
+Non-existent.
+The product is built on the idea that proposals are sheets of paper.
+When designing for a fixed size bigger than the screen of a phone, you’re going to have issues.
 It’s the same problem Proposify and Bidsketch have.

-They do offer a white labeled version of their product which is fairly unusual but seems to suit their distribution model.
+They do offer a white-labeled version of their product, which is fairly unusual.
+However, it seems to suit their distribution model.

 With only 9 integrations, there’s definitely more flexibility with some of the other proposal software options.

-They have 30 templates which is considerably better than some but not the biggest range.
-The quality of them leaves a lot to be desired too.
-It’s a 50/50 – some are pretty good, some are very weak indeed.
-Design-wise, they’re not awful but don’t have that modern design flair and the pop you’d expect them to have.
+They have 30 templates, which is considerably better than some, but not the biggest range.
+Their quality leaves a lot to be desired, too.
+It’s 50/50 – some are pretty good, and some are very weak indeed.
+Design-wise, they’re not awful, but they don’t have that modern design flair and the pop you’d expect them to have.

 It’s not free, but it might as well be as you probably have it on your computer already.

-We don’t believe anyone should be using Word to send proposals but if it was suitable for anyone, perhaps it would be a company selling a service that is very technical where maybe the principle sale was already done.
-It’s not super effective as there’s no tracking, no way of seeing who’s read what and no way to get it signed.
+We don’t believe anyone should be using Word to send proposals.
+That said, if it was suitable for anyone, perhaps it would be a company selling a service that is very technical where maybe the principle sale was already done.
+It’s not super effective as there’s no tracking, no way of seeing who’s read what, and no easy way to get them to sign it.

 It’ll look horrible opening any Word Document or PDF on a phone.
-Not only do you have to download the document first which would be a challenge in low signal areas but when you do download it, you’d need to “pinch and zoom” your way through it which if you’ve ever had to do that – is annoying to say the least.
+Not only do you have to download the document first which would be a challenge in low signal areas but when you do download it, you’d need to pinch and zoom your way through it.
+If you’ve ever had to do that, it’s annoying to say the least.